andrewguy/Training/workshops/Intro_to_Python/lessons/03_functions-loops-and-conditionals.md

 ---
 layout: default
 ---
+# Part 3: Functions, loops and conditionals

 ## Functions

 Python functions allow us to wrap commonly used pieces of code into reusable methods.

 We have already used several built-in functions, including `print()` and `len()`.

+### Defining a function

 Python functions definitions are indicated by the `def` keyword.
 Past the initial `def` line, all function code is indented by 4 spaces (some editors will convert a tab keystroke to 4 spaces for you).
 This indentation indicates that this code all belongs to the function.